 Photo Credit Above and Header Image: Alahn Gacitua, Banff Gondola Photography Team

-On Friday evenings this winter through March, join astronomers from the Royal Astronomical Society of Canada for an evening of Stargazing at the Banff Gondola.
+On Friday and Saturday evenings this winter through March, join astronomers for an evening of Stargazing at the Banff Gondola.
 You'll gaze, ponder and learn about the greater universe.
 This is all included with your Banff Gondola admission.

 And the Banff Gondola's team of professional photographers will also be on hand to help you get that big, big shot.